b12io/reading-group/convolutional-neural-nets.md

-* Where are CNN applicable?
+* Where are CNNs applicable?
 * How fast is it to train/run the model?